jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (b) A person who works in an approved laboratory and who is authorised, by the analyst in charge of that laboratory, to act as an approved analyst, either generally or in a particular case:
   - **Approved health authority** means an institution approved by the Minister, with the agreement of the Minister of Health, for the purposes of section 209
   - **Approved laboratory** means a laboratory approved by the Science Minister, by notice in the Gazette, for the purposes of analysing blood specimens taken for the purposes of this Act
-  - **approved taxi organisation** means a taxi organisation approved or deemed to be approved by the Director under this Act, the regulations, or the rules
+  - **approved taxi organisation** means a taxi organisation approved or deemed to be approved by the Agency under this Act, the regulations, or the rules
   - **Approved vehicle surveillance equipment** means vehicle surveillance equipment of a kind approved by the Minister of Police, by notice in the Gazette
   - **Assessment Centre** means an establishment for the time being approved as an Assessment Centre for the purposes of this Act by the chief executive of the Ministry of Health
-  - **Authority** means Land Transport New Zealand established by section 66 of the Land Transport Management Act 2003
   - **Axle** means 1 or more shafts, spindles, or bearings in the same vertical transverse plane by means of which, in conjunction with wheels mounted on those shafts, spindles, or bearings, a portion of the weight of the vehicle is transmitted to the roadway; and, except as the provisions of this Act or of the rules otherwise provide, the following provisions apply for the purposes of this Act and the regulations and rules
     (a) If 2 or more wheels of a motor vehicle are substantially in the same line transversely and some or all of them have separate axles, the axles of all those wheels are to be treated as 1 axle:
     (b) If the longitudinal centre line of an axle of a motor vehicle is less than 1 metre distant from the longitudinal centre line of another axle, the 2 axles are to be treated as 1 axle (a dual axle):